A Closer Look at the New AVAs Proposed in Paso Robles

 In the same discussion, Earl Singer countered that a better way for the diverse wineries of Paso Robles to develop a specific image would be to join smaller organizations based on grape varietals rather than geography.
 Thus, all Zinfandel producers would market their wines around this specific grape.
 This is an interesting idea, but it might undermine the whole notion of labeling wines based on specific places in California.
 The debate will likely continue until later the new sub-AVAs are proposed.

-Recent Discussion – A Closer Look at the New AVAs Proposed in Paso Robles
+Be the first to comment on A Closer Look at the New AVAs Proposed in Paso Robles